-For the purpose of nominating candidates to the position of ENAV Director, each shareholder may submit (or participate in the submission of) only one slate.
-Their parent companies, subsidiaries or companies subject to common control may not submit, participate in the submission of or vote for other slates, including through a third party or a trust company ("subsidiaries" shall mean the companies referred to in Article 93 of the TUF currently in force or as may be replaced).
-Any candidate may only be included on one slate upon penalty of disqualification.
-The curriculum vitae of each candidate must be submitted together with each slate, upon penalty of inadmissibility, as must the statements with which the individual candidates accept their candidacy and certify, under their own responsibility, that there are no causes for ineligibility or incompatibility, and that they meet the integrity, professionalism and independence requirements prescribed by the applicable laws for their respective offices.
-Appointed directors must notify the Board of Directors without delay if they no longer meet any of these requirements, as well as any supervening causes of ineligibility or incompatibility.
-Each person entitled to vote may vote for only one slate.
+For the purpose of nominating candidates to the office of ENAV Director, each shareholder may submit (or participate in the submission of) only one slate.
+Parties in parent companies, subsidiaries or companies subject to joint control may not present, participate in the submission of or vote in other slates, including through a third party or a trust company, subsidiaries being the companies indicated under Article 93 of the TUF, applicable from time to time or as eventually replaced.
+Each candidate may be present in one slate; otherwise they shall no longer be eligible for election.
+The curriculum vitae of each candidate must be submitted together with each slate, upon penalty of inadmissibility, as must the statements with which the individual candidates accept their candidacy and certify, under their own responsibility, that there are no causes for ineligibility or incompatibility, and that they meet the integrity, professionalism and independence requirements prescribed by the applicable legislation for their respective offices.
+The appointed directors must notify the Board of Directors without delay if they no longer meet any of these requirements, as well as any supervening causes of ineligibility or incompatibility.
+Each person entitled to vote shall vote for only one slate.